-- " Create and review your 101 Aggregated Field Note Report at the t-res.net website prior to the Periodic Review of Progress, so you can identify your gaps and accomplishments, demonstrate your competence and plan your future learning. - " Preceptors can use field notes to help inform the completion of In-Training Assessment Reports (ITARs)
+- " Create a "101 Aggregated Field Note Report" through the t-res. net website - " Use field notes to help inform the completion of In-Training Assessment Reports (ITARs) - " Residents use their field notes to demonstrate their competence at the Periodic Review of Progress, and to plan future learning.